lh62594/rat-city-game/README.md

+# Rat City Game
-By Katie Pennachio and Linya Hu
+Created by Katie Pennachio and Linya Hu

 ## About Rat City